CaZual-T/CZT-Mod-Manager/README.md

 # Common errors w/ solutions:

+### TO AVOID HAVING TO RESTART THE APP BETWEEN MAJOR FUNCTIONS.
+ENABLE DEVELOPER MODE.
+- Settings > Advanced > For Developers (Toggle Devloper Mod On)
+- This allows you to not need admin perms each time the tool symlinks.

 Run CZT as ADMIN if you encounter the following errors:</br>
     - "[ERROR] No write permission to drive" </br>
     - "[ERROR] Permission denied: ':\\czt_write_test.tmp'."</br>